kyrill71/php-di-container/README.md

 ### Register a class

-You don't need to register a class.
-All classes would be automatically resolved unless there is an argument in the constructor that isn't a class.
+You don’t have to register classes manually.
+All classes will be automatically resolved unless the constructor has an argument that is not a class.

 #### Register a class with a function

-You can register a class with a function.
-First give the clas a unique name, then put the class: "class definition" in the function in the class definitions gave it the namespace of the class and the arguments. after that define if the class is a singleton or not.
-By default, a class is not a singleton.
-If you don't want to use arguments you can leave the array empty.
+You can register a class with a function by assigning it a unique name and providing a 'ClassDefinition' with constructor arguments, the class namespace, and whether it should be treated as a singleton (default is false).
+If no arguments are needed, you can pass an empty array.
 ```php
 $container->register('name', new ClassDefinition(['argument1', 'argument2'], 'namespace\\classname/', true));
 ```

 #### Register classes by a file

-You can make a json file with the following structure, to register the classes, aliases or interfaces:
+You can create a JSON file with the following structure to register classes, aliases, or interfaces:
 ```json
 {
   "services": {